kushidesign/kushi/README.md

 <br>

 ## Shared styles
+The `kushi.core/defclass` macro makes it easy to create shared styles.<br>
-You will typically want to defined all your shared styles in a dedicated namespace.
+You will typically want to defined all of these in a dedicated namespace.
 ```Clojure
 (ns myapp.shared-styles
   (:require